pranjals149/Scrapping-Information-from-Youtube/README.md

 mkdir scrapping
 cd scrapping

-Initializa the application with the package.json file -> npm init
+Initialize the application with the package.json file -> npm init

 Install the dependencies using the following command ->